uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 [How to Install: Linux](https://docs.globus.org/how-to/globus-connect-personal-linux/)

+#### Establishing an endpoint

 You can now establish an Endpoint on your PC - Globus wants to call it a Collection.
 Under <b>Collection Name</b>, choose a descriptive name. <B>Do not choose the High Assurance option</b> - that feature is beyond the scope of this document.

 ![Globus Software Set Up](/images/globus-gfx/globus-inst-login3.PNG)

 Depending on whether Globus knows your account ID from a previous login or existing affiliation, you may be asked to generate a setup key for your collection.
-Go ahead and copy it to the clipboard of your computer.
+Copy it to the clipboard of your computer.
 Keep this key if you are asked for it during the next one or two steps.

 ![Globus Software Set Up](/images/globus-gfx/globus-inst-key1.PNG)

 In the setup window, clicking <b>Save</b> will open yet another Globus front end interface.
-Click on <b>ENDPOINTS</b> and click on <b>Administered by You</b> on the right side of the middle menu.
+Click on <b>ENDPOINTS</b> and then on <b>Administered by You</b> on the right side of the middle menu.
 You should see the Endpoint you entered previously.

 ![Globus Software Set Up](/images/globus-gfx/globus-inst-login4.PNG)